sgracia13/kuberneteswebserver/README.md

     ``docker build -t [dockerhubusername]/[dockerrepositoryname]``

-This is convenction is best practice for a seamless push to docker hub.
-This will be the appname.
+This convention is best practice for a seamless push to docker hub.
+The '[dockerhubusername]/[dockerrepositoryname]' will become the 'appname'.

 7. Once the image is built, run the image with this command ==>